bbc/adhere-lib/README.md

 The library is designed as a module to be incorporated into package-based builds e.g. with webpack.

-For details of the TTML2 AD document format, see https://w3c.github.io/adpt/
+For details of the TTML2 Dubbing and Audio Description profiles of TTML2 (DAPT), see https://www.w3.org/TR/dapt/ document format, which replaces the older ADPT at https://w3c.github.io/adpt/

 A web page showcasing adhere-lib is available at https://bbc.github.io/Adhere/